Perwahl/SOVLRules/docs/GameLoop/StrategicPhase.md

 **Unit Skill**| Chance to hit increases by one for each point of Skill over 3 and decreases by one for each point of skill under 3.
 **Long Range**| Ranged Attacks have a maximum range, units outside of that range can't be targeted.
 Targets that are further away than *half the maximum range* are considered at **Long Range** and have a -1 penalty to be hit.

+## Activated Abilities
+Some units have other abilities that can be activated.
+These are activated in the same way as ranged attacks.
+Note that a unit can only use one ability or ranged attack each activation.
+If the unit contains a Commander both the Unit and Commander can activate one ability each!

 ## Rally Fleeing Units
 A fleeing unit that has not been activated this turn can be activated as normal, but can only perform one action; a Rally.
 To rally a unit, roll a **[Discipline Test]**.
 On a succesfull roll the unit rallies and is no longer considered fleeing.